LinkedInLearning/react-palm2-4470108/README.md

 # COURSENAME
-This is the repository for the LinkedIn Learning course `course-name`.
-The full course is available from [LinkedIn Learning][lil-course-url].
+This is the repository for the LinkedIn Learning course ` Building a React Project with Google Bard and the PalM2 API - 09/01/23 - `.
+The full course is available from [LinkedIn Learning]

 ![course-name-alt-text][lil-thumbnail-url]